Dehydrating Tomatoes and Tomato Powder

 How To Condition Your Fruit or Vegetables

-I live in the DRY DESERT: I set my fruit and vegetables on my countertop for 5-7 days.
-Ten days is even better to make sure everything is dry before using your FoodSaver unit.
+I used to live in the DRY DESERT: I set my fruit and vegetables on my countertop for 5-7 days.
+Ten days are even better to make sure everything is evenly dry before using your FoodSaver unit.

 How To Make Tomato Powder